sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/basic_code_intelligence.md

 # Basic code intelligence

-Sourcegraph comes with out of the box code intelligence provided by search-based heuristics.
+Sourcegraph comes with built-in code intelligence provided by search-based heuristics.

 ## How does it work?